-The first outbreak in the United States (in 2002) resulted in 5 cases of meningitis.
-The most recent outbreak (in 2012) resulted in 414 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 31 deaths.
+The first outbreak in the US (in 2002) resulted in 5 cases of meningitis.
+The most recent outbreak (in late 2012 and 2013) resulted in 753 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 61 deaths.
 Outbreaks have also occurred in Sri Lanka (7 cases) and Minnesota (1 case).
-Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012; a few cases were caused by Aspergillus or Cladosporium sp.
+Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012 and 2013; a few cases were caused by Aspergillus or Cladosporium species.

 The meningitis tends to develop insidiously, often with infection at the base of the brain; blood vessels may be affected, resulting in vasculitis and stroke.
-Headache is the most common presenting symptoms, followed by altered cognition, nausea or vomiting, or fever.
+Headache is the most common presenting symptom, followed by altered cognition, nausea or vomiting, or fever.
+Symptoms may be delayed by as much as 6 months after the epidural injection.
 Signs of meningeal irritation are absent in about one third of patients.

-The most sensitive test for Exserohilum meningitis is a PCR test, available through the Centers for Disease Control and Prevention; in a few cases, the diagnosis can be based on culture.
+The most sensitive test for Exserohilum meningitis is a polymerase chain reaction (PCR) test, available through the Centers for Disease Control and Prevention (CDC); in a few cases, the diagnosis can be based on culture.

-Meningitis due to Exophiala or Exserohilum sp is rare, and definitive treatment is not known.
+Meningitis due to Exophiala or Exserohilum species is rare, and definitive treatment is not known.
 However, voriconazole 6 mg/kg/day IV is recommended initially.
 Drug dosage should be adjusted based on blood levels of the drug.
-Liver enzyme and Na levels should be measured periodically during the 2 to 3 wk after initiation of treatment.
+Liver enzyme and sodium levels should be measured periodically during the 2 to 3 weeks after initiation of treatment.

 Coccidioidal meningitis tends to resist treatment and may require lifelong treatment with fluconazole.
 Voriconazole and amphotericin B have also been used.
 Treatment of the other fungal meningitides is usually with amphotericin B.